Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils Betting Trends

-- In 41 of 88 matches this season, Carolina and its opponent have combined for more than 5.5 goals.
+- New Jersey's games this season have had over 5.5 goals 59 of 89 times.

-- The Hurricanes are 14-9 when listed as a moneyline favorite this season.
+- The Hurricanes have won 60.9% of their games when favored on the moneyline this season (14-9).

-- This season the Devils have four wins in the eight games in which they've been an underdog.
+- The Devils have been an underdog in eight games this season, with four upset wins (50.0%).

-- In games it has played with moneyline odds of -120 or shorter, Carolina has put together a 14-9 record (winning 60.9% of its games).

 Hurricanes Player Props